google/ExoPlayer/faqs.md

 * More accurate frame timing, resulting in smoother video playback.
 * Support for secure output when playing DRM protected content.

-`SurfaceView` should therefore be prefered over `TextureView` where possible. `TextureView` should be used only if SurfaceView does not meet your needs.
+`SurfaceView` should therefore be preferred over `TextureView` where possible. `TextureView` should be used only if `SurfaceView` does not meet your needs.
 One example is where smooth animations or scrolling of the video surface is required prior to Android N (see [How do I get smooth animation/scrolling of video?][]).
 For this case, it's preferable to use `TextureView` only when [`SDK_INT`][] is less than 24 (Android N) and `SurfaceView` otherwise.